 10. Indigenous wild animals will be placed with approved rehabilitators only.

 11. Our animals come from various environments.
 The medical history of the animal is often unknown to us.
 We conduct a health and temperament test on all animals entering our shelter and make every effort to ensure the animals are healthy with no obvious signs of illness before placing the animal up for adoption.
-All dogs receive distemper, adenovirus(2), paroinfluenza and parvovirus vaccinations as well as a de-worming and nasal bordetella.
-Cats receive a deworming and distemper vaccination.
+All dogs receive rabies, distemper, adenovirus(2), paroinfluenza and parvovirus vaccinations as well as a de-worming and nasal bordetella and are tested for heartworm.
+Cats receive a deworming and rabies and distemper vaccinations and are tested for feline leukemia.
+All animals are treated with a topical flea preventative.
 All adopted animals must receive a physical from a veterinarian within four (4) working days of the placement.
-Refunds or credits for adoptions will be only given under the following circumstances:
+Refunds or credits for adoptions will be given ONLY under the following circumstances:

 - Illness with visible symptoms within seven (7) days following the adoption